deepjavalibrary/djl-spring-boot-starter/README.md

 ## General

-[DJL](https://github.com/awslabs/djl) stands for java deep learning library and as the name suggests is a library developed to help java developers to get started with deep learning.
+The Deep Java Library [DJL](https://github.com/awslabs/djl) is a library developed to help Java developers get started with deep learning.
-This project is a spring-boot starter that allows spring boot developers to start using DJL for inference.
+This project is a Spring Boot starter that allows Spring Boot developers to start using DJL for inference.

-At present the starter only supports dependency management, however in the future it will also provide auto configurations for inference and training.
+The starter currently only supports dependency management.

 ## Usage

-Run the following command locally in order to install DJL spring boot starter in your local maven repository:
+Run the following command locally to install the DJL Spring Boot starter in your local maven repository:

     ./mvnw install

-Eventually, starter kit artifacts will be available in maven central, until then the above step is needed to make the dependencies available in the local manven repository.
-Similar, for gradle builds, `mavenLocal()` repository must be enabled.
+For gradle builds, the `mavenLocal()` repository must be enabled.

-Dependencies are divided in two sections: starter dependencies (just the libraries) and spring auto-condiguration for mxnet.
-See below.
+Dependencies are divided into two sections: starter dependencies, which includes the libraries, and Spring autoconfiguration for Apache MXNet.

-### Dependency Starter
+### Starter Dependencies

-The starter will configure dependencies supports either platform specific or automatic configuration.
+The starter configures dependencies using either platform-specific or automatic configuration.

+#### Platform-specific

-Platform specific example that imports mxnet for OSX:
+The following platform-specific example imports MXNet for OSX:

     <dependency>
         <groupId>ai.djl.spring</groupId>